310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Tetora %}
 That’s true.
-Okinawa may have alotta tourists from all over, but that doesn’t mean everyone’s accepting and understanding of ES’s ways.
+Okinawa may have a lotta tourists from all over, but that doesn’t mean everyone’s accepting and understanding of ES’s ways.
 {% endbubble %}

 {% bubble Shinobu %}